 This is where a consent management platform comes in.
 By collecting user preferences for different data types and different uses and various partners, CMPs provide this functionality.

 Think of a CMP of something that sits between the publisher and the user.
-It informs users about the type of data that the publisher will collect and what this data will be used for.
+It informs users about the type of data that the publisher will collect, whether through forms, or another method, and what this data will be used for.
 It allows consumers to modify these settings, stores this, and gives consumers a chance to opt-out and change these settings.

 What this looks like for the consumer is usually a simple dialogue.
 This dialogue allows them to choose how their data is used.
 These preferences are stored and ultimately control of how user data moves between the publisher and the broader advertising ecosystem.